kovidgoyal/kitty/docs/conf.rst

 Sample kitty.conf
 ^^^^^^^^^^^^^^^^^^^^^

+.. only:: html

     You can download a sample :file:`kitty.conf` file with all default settings and comments describing each setting by clicking: :download:`sample kitty.conf
     </generated/conf/kitty.conf>`.

+.. only:: man

+   You can edit a fully commented sample kitty.conf by pressing the :sc:`edit_config_file` shortcut in kitty.
+This will generate a config file with full documentation and all settings commented out.
+If you have a pre-existing kitty.conf, then that will be used instead, delete it to see the sample file.